Billene Seyoum: Career

 Billene moved back to Addis Ababa at the end of 2010 and began her career there.

 In 2010, three weeks later, she started her blog EthiopianFeminism.
 In 2012, she renamed the website to AfricanFeminism.
 AfricanFeminism is a digital African feminist platform that shares works of feminist African writers while encouraging dialogue.
 The purpose of the blog: "to understand similar issues on the continent and engage with other African feminists.
 It was also a response to the lack of Ethiopian voices on continental issues".

 In 2011, Billene co-formed a spoken-word poetry collective called Zemneged-Andinet (meaning, "from a place of unity" in Amharic).
 Billene has stated that it consisted of "both English and Amharic writing poets who believe in words as a medium of artistic expression."
 The collective performed in venues in Addis Ababa.

 From 2011 to 2013, Billene served as the Deputy Training Lead at the Institute of Peace and Security Studies - Africa Peace and Security Program in Addis Ababa.

 In 2013, Billene was the president of Ethiopia's Association of Women in Business (AWiB).

 In 2014, she published her book, Transformative Spaces: Enabling Authentic Female Leadership Through Self Transformation.
 The Case of AWiB.

 Since 2010, she has published with multiple newsletters, including Pambazuka News, on topics that concern the rights of women and girls.

-She has also served as an editor a newsletter for the Association for Women's Sanctuary and Development (AWSAD).
+She has also served as an editor for the Association for Women's Sanctuary and Development (AWSAD)'s newsletter.

 Billene has worked as a consultant on the Agricultural Growth Program-Agribusiness and Market Development (AGP-AMDe) project of ACDI-VOCA, where she worked on content development and management.
 The AGP-AMDe project aims to help enhance the capacity of Ethiopian small scale farmers.

 In 2016, Billene was chosen to be an Acumen East African Fellow.

 Billene is also the founder of a Social impact company Earuyan Solutions.